-As an internationally recognised service provider, ORS offers professional assistance to refugees, ranging from accommodation to integration.
-We are neutral, flexible and mindful.
+ORS is an international service provider offering professional assistance to refugees, from accommodation to integration.
+Neutral, flexible and mindful.

 The ORS Group at a glance